-Humidity refers to the amount of water vapor (water in its gaseous state) present in the air at a given time.
+Humidity refers to the amount of water vapor, which is water in its gaseous state, present in the air at a given time.
 It is typically represented in relative humidity.
 It is usually invisible to the naked eye, but high humidity levels can be felt and are often associated with growing levels of discomfort.

 At any given time, no matter where we find ourselves (indoors or outdoors), we are constantly surrounded by air containing a certain percentage of humidity.